GarauGarau/mysite/content/research/LTF/index.md

 ---
-title: "Leaving the field?
-The impact of technology on high skill workers"
+title: "Scholars and Technological Changes: A Lesson from the Introduction of Dynare"

 authors:
 - admin